 The logo is a stylised profile of a male tyrant, silhouetted against the sunrise.
 We coloured the sun the blue of the Argentinian flag in honour of this country's beauty, its climate and the breathtaking span of magnificent animals that it nurtures.

 Our bat team is conducting bat research both in the Ibera Marshes and in other provinces.
 We are especially concentrating on Misiones at the moment where we find the largest bat in Argentina, Chrotopterus auriitus and Myotis ruber, two species that we are researching.

 We purchased Reserva Don Luis in April 2010 after searching for 2 years for a suitable place for a reserve.
 We have had to work hard to restore this former cattle ranch to its natural state.
 As well as being a nature reserve we are also a research station and have several projects in the pipeline including our popular bat research program.
 We welcome visiting biologists and conservation scientists for research into our native species.
 We sometimes need volunteers, especially in the Argentine spring, to help with the running of the place.
 If you are interested please see our page on How you Can Help

 Aerial Shot of Garden and buildings 2019

 Our reserve consists of 1600 hectares of grassland/wetland and several small woods.
 We have many endangered Marsh deer grazing on our land and the Capybara population is expanding at a prodigous rate.
 The ponds to the south are full of Spectacled Caymans and in the woods we see Howler Monkeys, Gray Foxes, Armadillos, Crab-eating Racoons and Geoffroy's cats.
-In 2013 we had several sightings of a Maned Wolf as well as images on our camera traps but owing to the wetter conditions of the past few years they have temporarily disappeared.
+In 2013 and 2022/3 we had several sightings of a Maned Wolf as well as images on our camera traps.
+These large mammals prefer dry conditions.